 The award is granted in October of each year to defray costs of attending one of the following genealogical programs in the next calendar year.

 - Genealogical Institute on Federal Records (Gen-Fed), formerly NIGR, held for one week each July and based at the National Archives in Washington, D.C., is the nation’s oldest institute for genealogical education, founded in 1950.
 Gen-Fed provides a unique program of advanced instruction in the use of National Archives records.
 Write to: Gen-Fed Director, P.O.
 Box 24564, Baltimore, MD 21214.

 - Institute of Genealogy and Historical Research (IGHR), held for one week each June, was founded in 1964 to provide a structured program of genealogical study at an academic level.
-Based through 2016 at Samford University, Birmingham, Alabama, it is moving in 2017 to Athens, Georgia, to be held under the auspices of the Georgia Genealogical Society.
+Based through 2016 at Samford University, Birmingham, Alabama, it moved to Athens Georgia in 2017, and is affiliated with the Georgia Genealogical Society.
 IGHR offers tracks of study, ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.
 Contact: Laura Carter, IGHR Director, 3710 Barnett Shoals Road, Athens GA 30605-4712.